documenso/sdk-typescript/docs/sdks/documensorecipients/README.md

 ## createMany

-Create multiple recipients for a document.
+Create multiple recipients for a template.

 ### Example Usage